All-electron BSE@GW method with Numeric Atom-Centered Orbitals for Extended Systems: 3. All-electron Implementation with Numeric Atomic Orbitals Basis for Extended Periodic Systems

 Construction of the particle-hole kernel, through Eqs. \ref{eq:bse_kernel_V} and \ref{eq:BSE_kernel_W} is a major computational task.
 The direct evaluation of four-center integrals has historically posed challenges due to their significant computational and memory requirements in first-principles theory \cite{szabo2012modern}.
 The so-called Resolution of Identity (RI) approximation, also known as the density fitting, is a commonly employed method to alleviate the large computational cost in calculations with atom-centered orbitals like NAOs and Gaussians as basis functions.\cite{whitten1973coulombic,dunlap1979some} Hartree-Fock \cite{vahtras1993integral,weigend2002fully} and other post-Hartree-Fock methods such as second-order Moller-Plesset perturbation theory (MP2) \cite{feyereisen1993use,weigend1998ri} and coupled cluster (CC) \cite{hattig2003geometry,schutz2003linear} often utilize the RI method.
-This RI approximation streamlines the calculation by reducing all four-center two-electron Coulomb integrals to pre-computed three- and two-center integrals.\cite{whitten1973coulombic,sierka2003fast}
+The RI approximation streamlines the calculation by reducing all four-center two-electron Coulomb integrals to pre-computed three- and two-center integrals.\cite{whitten1973coulombic,sierka2003fast}

-In this work, our all-electron NAO-based implementation also employs the RI approximation through constructing a set of NAO auxiliary basis functions to expand the products of two NAO orbitals, as described in Ref. \cite{ren2012resolution,ren2021all}.
-For isolated systems (non-periodic case), the product of two NAO bases can be approximated within the RI approximation as a linear combination of auxiliary basis functions (ABF) as
+The present all-electron NAO-based implementation also employs the RI approximation through constructing a set of NAO auxiliary basis functions to expand the products of two NAO orbitals, as described in Ref. \cite{ren2012resolution,ren2021all}.
+For isolated systems (non-periodic case), the product of two NAO basis functions can be approximated within the RI approximation as a linear combination of auxiliary basis functions (ABF) as

 where $P_\mu(r)$ represents the $\mu$-th auxiliary basis function and $C_{m,n}^{\mu}$ is the expansion coefficient for the three-orbital (triple) expansion.
 The expansion coefficient $C_{m,n}^{\mu}$ is given by